 This is Franklin High School’s Mock Trial website!
 Here, you can find updates, information, pictures, and upcoming events!

 But, what is Mock Trial?
-Mock Trial is an extracurricular activity at Franklin High led by two outstanding teachers, Mr. Lambert and Ms. DiSciullo, along with local attorney Mrs. Patricia Lambert.
+Mock Trial is an extracurricular activity at Franklin High led by, Mr. Lambert , along with local attorney Mrs. Patricia Lambert.

-In November, the team, along with teams from across the state, receive a case from Maryland Mock Trial.
+In the beginning of the school year, the team, along with teams from across the state, receive a case from Maryland Mock Trial.
 Each year the type of case alternates between civil and criminal.
 After receiving the case, with careful consideration, twelve students are chosen to have starting positions on the team.
 There will be a plaintiff, or prosecution, side and a defense side.
 Each side of the case has three attorneys and three witnesses.

 Starting in January, Franklin’s Mock Trial team travels to the Baltimore County Circuit Court House in Towson, Maryland, and competes against other schools.
 The team tries their case in front of a judge and two scorers.
 The goal of these competitions, with hard practice and confident students, is to make it to the state championship!

-Other competitions the Mock Trial team takes part in is Empire Mock Trial, where our team travels to Atlanta during late September to try a case on an international level.
+Other competitions the Mock Trial team takes part in is Empire Mock Trial, where our team travels to Atlanta during late September and New York City during early October to try a case on an international level.
 Check the pictures out here!

 Thank you for checking out our page!